 An Emotional Support Animal is not a Service Animal or a Therapy Animal, and an Emotional Support Animal need not have specialized training.
 An Emotional Support Animal may not reside in University housing without the approval of both the Office of Academic Accessibility and the Office of Residential Education.
 No request for an Emotional Support Animal will be considered by a student who is found to be currently in violation of UNC Asheville’s “No Pets” policy at the time of the request.

-A student requesting permission to have an emotional support animal in on-campus housing should review the Assistance Animal Policy, PDF to ensure that the student is aware of guidelines for animals residing in campus housing.
-After reviewing the Assistance Animal Policy, PDF, the student should inform the Office of Academic Accessibility of their request to be considered for an Emotional Support Animal by completing a general online application.
-The student should then provide the Office of Academic Accessibility with a completed Emotional Support Animal Documentation Form, PDF on or before June 1 (Fall Semester) or December 1 (Spring Semester).
+A student requesting permission to have an emotional support animal in on-campus housing should review the Assistance Animal Policy to ensure that the student is aware of guidelines for animals residing in campus housing.
+After reviewing the Assistance Animal Policy, the student should inform the Office of Academic Accessibility of their request to be considered for an Emotional Support Animal by completing a general online application.

-The Emotional Support Animal Documentation Form, PDF should be completed by a qualified professional with direct experience working with the student and has been involved in ongoing treatment sufficient to determine that an ESA will substantially relieve one or more symptoms of the student’s condition while living in the residence halls, which are otherwise pet-free.
+Documentation: The Emotional Support Animal Documentation Form should be completed by a qualified professional with direct experience working with the student and has been involved in ongoing treatment sufficient to determine that an ESA will substantially relieve one or more symptoms of the student’s condition while living in the residence halls, which are otherwise pet-free.

 Please be aware that documentation procured by participating in a conversation with an internet-based provider with whom the student does not otherwise have a clinical relationship may not be sufficient documentation.
 According to guidance issued by the Department of Housing and Urban Development (2020), “such documentation from the internet is not, by itself, sufficient to reliably establish that an individual has a non-observable disability or disability-related need for an assistance animal.” (p.
 10).